 - Hover your mouse pointer over the widget you want to copy.

-- Click the more options icon in the bottom right corner.
+- Click the more options icon in the top right corner.

 - On the pop-up menu, Click Copy.